wabbajack-tools/mod-lists/Keizaal/readme.md

 A few criteria for the mods on this list:

 1. **The modlist is lite and intends to maintain the Vanilla feel.** A lot of the time modlists can become ridiculously huge and bloated, but this modlist wants to be nice and lean.
 Less is more.
+2. **Skyrim must feel consistent with current and future Beyond Skyrim projects.** The Beyond Skyrim projects are the perfect content mods to add to this list.
+As such I want Skyrim to feel like it’s part of the same world as Beyond Skyrim’s provinces.
-2. **Immersion is paramount.** I'm a lore buff and immersion is very important to me.
+3. **Immersion is paramount.** I'm a lore buff and immersion is very important to me.
 If a mod is not lore accurate or takes me out of the game in any way it will be excluded.
 Consistency also falls into this category, if a mod as a completely different aesthetic from Vanilla or any of my other mods then it will probably not be included.
-3. **Mods must have decent longevity.** This modlist wants to be somewhat relevant, in theory, forever.
+4. **Mods must have decent longevity.** This modlist wants to be somewhat relevant, in theory, forever.
-4. **Stability is the most important thing.** This rule basically supersedes all the above.
+5. **Stability is the most important thing.** This rule basically supersedes all the above.
 If a mod introduces major stability concerns it will be quickly cut.

 ## Setup and Information

 A premium Nexus account is required to run Wabbajack.

-This modlist takes up 95GB of harddrive space and will likely take a few hours to download depending on your internet speed.
+This modlist takes up 98GB of harddrive space and will likely take a few hours to download depending on your internet speed.
 It is recommended that you install it on a solid state drive for optimal performance, but a standard hard disk drive will suffice.

 Install the latest version of Wabbajack from the #builds channel in the [Wabbajack Discord](https://discordapp.com/invite/wabbajack).